 David Marchant was appointed to the Board on 21 July 2014.
-He is Chair of the Board Technology Committee and a member of the Safety Committee and Audit and Risk Committee.
-His current term expires on 20 July 2017.
+He is Chair of the Board Technology Committee and a member of the Safety Committee, Remuneration and Human Resources Committee and Audit and Risk Committee.
+His current term expires on 20 July 2019.

 Mr Marchant has extensive experience in the transport industry.
-He is a former Chief Executive Officer of the Australian Rail Track Corporation and Director and Chair of the Australian Railway Association.
+David is a Board Member of QR and a Non-Executive Director of QR Ltd. He is a former Managing Director and Chief Executive Officer of Australian Rail Track Corporation Ltd and Director and Chair of the Australian Railway Association.
 Mr Marchant also served as a Director of the Rail Industry Safety and Standards Board.

 Mr Marchant has worked as Managing Director of Lend Lease Engineering and Managing Director of Lend Lease Infrastructure Services, and as a director of the Hunter Valley Coal Chain Coordination Company Pty Ltd.

-He received the General Division of the Order of Australia in 2013 for significant service to the rail industry through national structural reform and infrastructure upgrades and has been a member of the Australian Institute of Company Directors since 2000.
+He was appointed a member of the General Division of the Order of Australia in 2013 for significant service to the rail industry through national structural reform and infrastructure upgrades and is a Member and Graduate of the Australian Institute of Company Directors.

 Chair Board Audit and Risk Committee